 Is CEA planning to change or extend end dates of accreditation as a result of COVID-19?

-CEA has no current plans to adjust review timelines or procedures as a direct result of the COVID-19 pandemic.
-However, the US Department of Education has granted broad permissions to accrediting agencies “to extend accreditation terms or provide additional good cause extensions… to enable institutions and programs to continue serving students during COVID-19 related interruptions of regular campus operations.”
-In the event that timelines are adjusted, the Commission must approve amendments to current procedures which must be published online.
+CEA has no current plans to make blanket adjustments to review timelines or procedures as a direct result of the COVID-19 pandemic.
+The US Department of Education has granted broad permissions to accrediting agencies “to extend accreditation terms or provide additional good cause extensions… to enable institutions and programs to continue serving students during COVID-19 related interruptions of regular campus operations.”
+An extension to the period of accreditation under the Section 23 Temporary Policy Adaptations requires a formal written request to Heidi Vellenga, Executive Director, at firstname.lastname@example.org.

 What if my site is due for an accreditation decision?